astrada/google-drive-ocamlfuse/README.md

 change to your documents (server side), you won't see it immediately in the mounted filesystem.

-Note also that, at least for now, Google Documents will be exported read-only.
+Note also that Google Documents will be exported read-only.

 ### Support